-As today’s workforce continues to evolve, the skills gap has become a growing concern for businesses and employees alike.
+As today’s workforce evolves, the skills gap has become a growing concern for businesses and employees.

-The widening disparity between employers’ needs for certain skills and job seekers’ qualifications – otherwise referred to as the “skills gap” – presents unique challenges for both employers and employees.
+The widening disparity between employers’ needs for certain skills and job seekers’ qualifications – or the “skills gap” – presents unique challenges for both employers and employees.

 Employers must find ways to fill positions with qualified candidates, while employees must ensure they have the necessary skills to stay competitive in their field.